digitalconfucius/jianyin/README.md

 Try it out with our live demo: https://digitalconfucius.github.io/jianyin/.

+# Limitations of the live demo
+The [live demo](https://digitalconfucius.github.io/jianyin/) is currently missing:
+- Word segmentation
+- Homophone recognition

+Please use your own Chinese dictionary to fill in the gap for the time being.

 # Further discussion
 We decided to preserve the á tone marker because it is easy for modern English speakers to recognize.
 This diacritical marker is used in modern English fairly frequently, especially in French loanwords.
 In particular, we chose not to use the Guóyuu Luómaazih á -> ar mapping because it is so easily confused with English "r" sounds which can lead to mispronunciation.